-Sometimes I worry about my parent’s deaths.
-Or my husband’s.
-Or heaven help me, one of my children.
+Sometimes I worry about my parent’s deaths, or my husband’s, or heaven help me, one of my children.
 But I have to stop and remind myself that death is part of living.
 My friend Becky Tjaden is on her death bed.
 Becky served as my “surrogate golf mother.”
-What I mean is that because my mom had 3 daughters, when it came time to participate in daughter/mother golf tournaments, I was luckily passed on to Becky.
+Because my mom had 3 daughters to golf with, when it came time to participate in daughter/mother golf tournaments, I was luckily passed on to Becky.
 She was a great teacher of golf for me.
 I still have the Daisy putter she gave me.

-I Always Think of Becky When I Use It
+I Always Think of Becky When I Putt!

 Death is what makes life precious…